To render what is due to the other. How could I?

 The Post Card, pg.
 122

 [The above is a transcript of a talk I gave to my GCAS class on Deconstruction.
 I want to thank the course instructor, Giovanni Tusa, for giving me this opportunity, and the other students for listening and for opening such a good conversation afterwards (which sadly cannot be reproduced here).
-This text builds upon “Eating Well” and belongs in a series of texts titled, The Duties of Deconstruction.]
+This text is the second in a series titled, The Duties of Deconstruction (cf. “Eating Well”, Emptying Recurrence.]